-A student may be dismissed from the Occupational Therapy Program for the following non- academic violations:
+A student may be dismissed from the Occupational Therapy Program for the following nonacademic violations:

 - Failure to attend three classes in a semester (in a single course) without prior discussion with the course instructor or advisor. - Failure or refusal to participate in classroom activities (verbal and non-verbal participation), evaluations (including practical and competency) classroom client experiences, community experiences, or fieldwork placements. - Failure to be aware of and demonstrate safety protocols during competency and practical examinations, client experiences (classroom or community), or on fieldwork experiences.
-This includes any preventable injury to classmates or clients. - Failure to demonstrate professional behaviors with peers, faculty/staff, guest speakers, clinicians, volunteer clients or management. - Failure to follow policies and procedures, protect confidentiality and client's rights in client experiences (classroom or community) or on fieldwork experiences, including failure to follow policies in this manual.
+This includes any preventable injury to classmates or clients. - Failure to demonstrate professional behaviors with peers, faculty/staff, guest speakers, clinicians, volunteer clients or management. - Failure to demonstrate professional behaviors consistent with a successful clinician (see C-5, p.
+18) or to comply with individualized success plan. - Failure to follow policies and procedures, protect confidentiality and client's rights in client experiences (classroom or community) or on fieldwork experiences, including failure to follow policies in this manual.

-Violation of these behaviors will be brought to the student's attention and an individualized remediation plan will be developed with the advisor/program director.
-Student failure to adhere to the remediation plan in the established time frames will result in dismissal from the program.
+Violation of these behaviors will be brought to the student's attention and an individualized success plan will be developed (see E-6, p.44) with the advisor/program director.
+Student failure to adhere to or make progress with the remediation plan in the established time frames may result in dismissal from the program (.
 These actions of the program may be appealed.

-E-8: Changes in Status in the Program
+E-9: Changes in Status in the Program